Devon Levi

 Levi was the MVP at the 2019 World Junior A Challenge.
-He was then the 2019–20 Canadian Junior Hockey League (CJHL) MVP and top goaltender, and the 2019–20 Central Canada Hockey League (CCHL) MVP and Top Goaltender.
-He was drafted 212th overall by the Florida Panthers in the seventh round of the 2020 NHL Entry Draft, and in 2021 his rights were traded to the Buffalo Sabres.
+He was then the 2019–20 Canadian Junior Hockey League (CJHL) MVP and Top Goalie, and the 2019–20 Central Canada Hockey League (CCHL) MVP and Top Goaltender.
+He was drafted 212th overall by the Florida Panthers in the seventh round of the 2020 NHL entry draft, and in 2021 his rights were traded to the Buffalo Sabres.

 He played for the Canadian national junior ice hockey team at the 2021 World Junior Ice Hockey Championships.
 The team won the silver medal, and Levi ended the tournament with a .964 save percentage (SV%) (topping the all-time record established by Carey Price in 2007).
-He was named the tournament's Best Goaltender and to the tournament All Star Team.
+He was named the Best Goaltender of the tournament, and to the tournament All Star Team.
 He was named to Team Canada in the 2022 Winter Olympics.

 Early life

-Levi is from Dollard-des-Ormeaux, a Montreal suburb.
+Levi is from Dollard-des-Ormeaux, Quebec, a Montreal suburb.
 His father Laurent Levi is a software engineer, and his mother Eta Yacowar is an office administrator at the software company they are building.
 He has a younger brother, James.
+He has been friends with fellow goalie Yaniv Perets since childhood, and the two played on the same youth teams for several years.
 While Levi's first language is English, he also speaks French.

 Levi, who is Jewish, attended Hebrew Foundation School.
 He then attended West Island College (2019), where he was a valedictorian.
 He took online courses from Athabasca University.

 Playing career

-Amateur

 Levi began by playing street hockey with his father, and until he was 11 years old, his only experience in goal was on concrete.